MySQL event_scheduler events are not automatically enabled after a failover

 overview

-A certain service was using the event_scheduler function in a MySQL 8.0.28 environment, but the person in charge was not aware that an event had been set.
+A certain service was using the event_scheduler function in a MySQL 8.0.28 environment, but the person in charge was unaware that an event had been set.

-A MySQL failover occurred in that service, and the writer server was replaced, but after that, event_scheduler events were disabled and not executed.
+A MySQL failover occurred in the service, and the writer server was replaced, but after that, the event_scheduler events were disabled and not executed.

 What is event_scheduler?